Open topic with navigation

 You must do this on each host of a surviving broker.
 Banning a broker means that the broker can never use the same stable ID to peer into the domain.
 When the host machine is repaired and you want to start a broker on that host then you must start the broker with the

 --reset-broker-state option.
 This removes the old stable ID and the old Raft data.
-When the broker starts it gets the durable domain configurationThe durable domain configuration provides domain configuration information that is stored consistently on each broker in the domain by means of a Raft log. from another broker.
+When the broker starts it gets the domain configurationThe domain configuration provides domain configuration information that is stored consistently on each NuoDB Admin process in the domain by means of a Raft log. from another broker.

 With broker quorum established, any banned brokers are removed from the durable domain configuration.
 The banned brokers cannot use the same stable ID to re-peer into the domain.